-13 Sep VAT refunds for DIY builders
+13 Sep Claim your VAT Refunds for DIY Builders

 Where you use a builder, the builder’s services will normally be zero-rated where they work on a new home.
-However, you can claim a refund for VAT charged by a builder working on a conversion.
+However, you can claim a refund for VAT charged by a builder working on conversion.

 What does not qualify?